John Chisum: Feuds in New Mexico

+Chisum staked his grazing territory alongside the Pecos River, releasing many cattle, which also got him in feud with various smaller ranchers and outlaws known as the Seven Rivers Warriors, as well as the Apache living at the Mescalero Apache Reservation.
+The range war, which lasted between 1876 to 1877, became known as the Pecos War.
+During the conflict, Chisum rode out together with his men to the house of the Beckwith family, laying siege to it, before falling back at the behest of his cowboys.

+At the same time, he became an business associate of lawyer Alexander McSween.
+His employee and close friend, James Pepper, was also closely associated with him during this era.
+Together with John Tunstall, the alliance resulted in a multitude of businesses, such as the Lincoln County Bank.
+This and further actions resulted in Chisum becoming an opponent of a monopoly known as the "House", ruled by Santa Fe Ring members Lawrence Murphy and James Dolan.

-Chisum staked his grazing territory alongside the Pecos River, releasing many cattle, which also got him in feud with various smaller ranchers and outlaws, paving his involvement in both the local Pecos War (1876–1877), and the more infamous Lincoln County War of 1878 to 1881.
-He was a business associate of Alexander McSween (1837–1878), an influential figure in the Lincoln County War.
-His employee and close friend, James Pepper (who was born in Texas to parents from England) was also closely associated with him during this era.
-When former Civil War general in the Union Army of Lew Wallace (1827–1905, served 1878–1881), took office as the newly appointed 11th Territorial Governor of New Mexico on October 1, 1878, (by 19th President Rutherford B. Hayes (1822–1893, served 1877–1881), he proclaimed an amnesty for all those involved in the bitter feud of the last several years in the central part of the Territory.
-When William H. Bonney (1859–1881), more famously later known as Billy the Kid surrendered to the authorities, he was told he would be charged with the shooting death of previous Lincoln County Sheriff William J. Brady, violating the earlier amnesty decree of Governor Wallace.
+The ensuing Lincoln County War lasted between 1878 to 1881, resulting in several men dead.
+When former Civil War general in the Union Army of Lew Wallace, took office as the newly appointed 11th Territorial Governor of New Mexico on October 1, 1878, he proclaimed an amnesty for all those involved in the bitter feud of the last several years in the central part of the Territory.
+When William H. Bonney, more famously later known as Billy the Kid surrendered to the authorities, he was told he would be charged with the shooting death of previous Lincoln County Sheriff William J. Brady, violating the earlier amnesty decree of Governor Wallace.